-Cyber events that occur on the same day a vulnerability is discovered leave your business clients with little opportunity for detection.
+Cyber events that occur on the same day a vulnerability is discovered will leave your business clients with little opportunity for detection.
 Zero-day attacks exploit software or hardware flaws, releasing malware before developers can identify and address those weaknesses.
-The first tip-offs may not come until a cybersecurity professional spot business-related data on the Dark Web or an employee or customer experiences identity theft.
+The first tip-offs may not come until a cybersecurity professional spots business-related data on the Dark Web or an employee or customer experiences identity theft.
 Unfortunately, patches often just close the door after cybercriminals inflict their damage.
 Identification of Zero-Day exploits can go on for months, if not years before anyone finds and fixes the defect.

 Solution #1: Vulnerability Scanning